neurojak/pySpinCapture/README.md

 running at the fastest possible frame rate.
 Note that this version requires a trigger to be sent to the cameras on Line 0's, which are physically connected.

-cameraCapture2camsGpu.py is similar to cameraCapture2cams.py, but uses FFMPEG hardware encoding with NVIDIA's h26_nvenc encoder, which is much faster and allows higher frame rates with minimal CPU and memory usage.
+cameraCapture2camsGpu.py is similar to cameraCapture2cams.py, but uses FFMPEG hardware encoding with NVIDIA's h264_nvenc encoder, which is much faster and allows higher frame rates with minimal CPU/GPU and memory usage.
 This requires a compatible GPU as described at https://developer.nvidia.com/ffmpeg, https://trac.ffmpeg.org/wiki/HWAccelIntro.

+cameraCapture2colorCamsGpu.py provides an example for color recording (RGB24 pixel format) using the h264_nvenc.

 cameraFreeRunNoCapture.py just outputs 2 camera streams to the monitor without saving.

-All versions require a pull-up resistor to be installed between camera Line 1 and 3.3V signals to drive the exposure signal properly (as recommended in FLIR documentation; ~1kOhm seems to work well).
+All versions require a pull-up resistor to be installed between camera Line 1 and 3.3V signals to drive the exposure signal properly (as recommended in FLIR documentation; ~1-10 kOhm seems to work well).